tomaswolf/gerrit-gitblit-plugin/README.md

 # Gerrit-GitBlit plugin

-This is a fork of [Luca Milanesio's](https://github.com/lucamilanesio) ["official" Gerrit-GitBlit plugin](https://gerrit.googlesource.com/plugins/gitblit/), forked originally from [master revision 28d2c98](https://gerrit.googlesource.com/plugins/gitblit/+/28d2c9823618812acd21ce64f89c7e0ac47ff2a8).
+This is a fork of the [official Gerrit-GitBlit plugin](https://gerrit.googlesource.com/plugins/gitblit/), forked originally from [master revision 28d2c98](https://gerrit.googlesource.com/plugins/gitblit/+/28d2c9823618812acd21ce64f89c7e0ac47ff2a8).

 It integrates [GitBlit](https://github.com/gitblit/gitblit) as a repository browser into [Gerrit](https://code.google.com/p/gerrit/) as a Gerrit plugin.